MicrosoftDocs/win32/desktop-src/shell/abn-windowarrange.md

 ## Remarks

-The system sends this notification message twice—first with *lParam* set to **TRUE** and then with *lParam* set to **FALSE**.
+The system sends this notification message twice first with *lParam* set to **TRUE** and then with *lParam* set to **FALSE**.
 The first notification is sent before the windows are cascaded or tiled, and the second is sent after the cascade or tile operation has occurred.

 ## Requirements